overington/cv/versions/cl.earthscope.md

 <!-- AIM: Briefly describe project.  -->
 <!-- AIM: Describe my interest, showing my understanding -->
-I am interested in the area of machine learning and AI, and I think it will revolutionise how we process todays data-heavy research.
+I am interested in the area of machine learning and AI, and I think its applications will revolutionise how we process todays data-heavy research.
 I have been keeping up to date with projects and startups using deep learning and neural networks like DeepMind's AlphaGo.
-And in my spare time I am investigating how it uses ML in personal projects; one currently that I am working on uses scikit-learn to predict housing prices based on location, and other relevant data-points.
+And in my spare time I am investigating use cases for ML in personal projects; one currently that I am working on uses scikit-learn to predict housing prices based on location, and other relevant data-points.

 <!-- AIM: what do I think they do, and how my interest/project might fit in... what I can bring -->
 <!--